chazeon/notes/docs/notes/mech-properties/lattice-specific-heat/index.md

 Basically we assume linear dependence in $\omega$ vs. $k$ for acoustic modes $\omega = kv_m$ (which is true for acoustic modes near $\Gamma$ point), then the energy of mode $E = \hbar \omega = \hbar v_m k$.

-The density of state in $k$ space, in compare with [Free electron-gas (electron-in-a-box) model](https://www.notion.so/Free-electron-gas-electron-in-a-box-model-65e4c0d3ebf04b8dbeb8cfa8758acf14), we have 3 modes (1 LA + 2 TA, or longitudinal and transverse acoustic modes).
+The density of state in $k$ space, in compare with [[free-electron-gas|Free electron-gas model]], we have 3 modes (1 LA + 2 TA, or longitudinal and transverse acoustic modes).

 $$ D_{k^3} = \frac{3}{(\pi / L)^3} $$